 Business Process Flow

-The Business Process Flow is the process map at the top of a form.
+The Business Process Flow (BPF) is the process map at the top of a form.
 Different templates can have different BPFs depending on their use case.

 Check the top of the screen to see if there are unsaved changes, which can prevent the system from updating various sections of the application.
 You may also need to refresh the screen in order to view the newest workflow progress.